-▲ Galt oil wells in Gaspésie ments of an incredible power that will never be relayed by the media, but that were cussed, in between some quite real.
+I only want to share moments of an incredible power that will never be relayed by the media, but that were quite real.

-The view was stunning from Galt 5 (transformed by Junex into a wasteland of gravel and drilling residues), from the top of the moun-I won't elaborate on the tain surrounded by dense fohow or the why of this ac- rest, and the daily life among admirable people was gent-

-I only want to share mo- le.
-The horn sounded three times per day, announcing meals, everything was disrelays for the watch shifts at the barricades.
+The view was stunning from Galt 5 (transformed by Junex into a wasteland of gravel and drilling residues), from the top of the mountain surrounded by dense forest, and the daily life among admirable people was gentle.
+The horn sounded three times per day, announcing meals, everything was discussed, in between some relays for the watch shifts at the barricades.